zcattacz/PJON_wiki/Home.md

      |  0  |         | 12 |   4    |   64    | 130 |         |  6  |
      |_____|         |____|________|_________|_____|         |_____|
 ```
 In the first phase the bus is analyzed by transmitter reading 10 logical bits, if no logical 1s are detected the channel is considered free, transmission phase starts in which the packet is entirely transmitted.
 Receiver calculates CRC and starts the response phase transmitting a single byte, `ACK` (dec 6) in case of correct reception or `NAK` (dec 21) if an error in the packet's content is detected.
-If transmitter receives no answer or `NAK` the packet sending has to be scheduled with a delay of `ATTEMPTS * ATTEMPTS` with a maximum of 250 `ATTEMPTS` to obtain data transmission quadratic backoff.
+If transmitter receives no answer or `NAK` the packet sending has to be scheduled with a delay of `ATTEMPTS * ATTEMPTS * ATTEMPTS` with a maximum of 125 `ATTEMPTS` to obtain data transmission cubic backoff.

 ***